Photoemission "experiments" on holographic lattices: Fermionic spectral functions

 From now on we work on the lattice with $\delta\mu/\mu_0=0.5$ unless specified otherwise and express all quantities in units of $\mu_0$.
 Numerical results (soon to be shown in detail) show two key phenomena (at least for some $(\alpha,\Delta)$) values: quasiparticle peaks and broad bumps at finite energy (to the left and to the right from $\omega=0$).
 These finite-frequency maxima are separated from the central maximum around $\omega=0$ by soft gaps; we call them (Hubbard-like) bands but one should bear in mind that the actual physics might be very different from the bands in the Hubbard Hamiltonian (running a bit forward, it still has to do with umklapp but in detail it is certainly different from Hubbard bands).
 The key property of the bands is precisely the soft gap (usually the spectral weight does not drop exactly to zero) separating them from the low-frequency part.
 In Fig.~\ref{figqpgap} we map the areas with a quasiparticle and/or a gap between the central peak and at least one of the bands (upper or lower).
-The central peak may be a quasiparticle or just a broad maximum, and the criterion for the gap is that there is a point (or an interval) at finite $\omega$ where the spectral weight $A(\omega,\mathbf{k})$ is exponentially low in temperature and chemical potential for \emph{every} tested $k$.
+The central peak may be a quasiparticle or just a broad maximum, and the criterion for the gap is that there is a point (or an interval) at finite $\omega$ where the spectral weight $A(\omega,\mathbf{k})$ is exponentially low compared to the ratio of the peak maximum to the "background" value of the spectral function.
+For a Fermi liquid, this ratio grows roughly as $T^2$ so this essentially means that the gap has to be exponentially suppressed in inverse temperature (squared); for a non-Fermi liquid, it is harder to estimate the temperature scaling but it still makes sense to require that the gap be exponentially small in peak height.\footnote{At this place we should comment on how we differentiate between quasiparticles and finite-width peaks ("bumps").
+The ultimate criterion (in absence of good analytic insight) is to compute the spectral function, in the bottom half of the complex $\omega$ plane -- then one can directly see the pole and differentiate it from a branch cut.
+However, such a calculation was too demanding for our present work (it requires a large number of points and the convergence becomes progressively worse as we increase the magnitude of the imaginary part of $\omega$).
+Therefore, we have simply scanned the peak in real $\omega$ with increasing resolution, and decided we have the quasiparticle if the peak width is at most $O(1)$ times the temperature $T$.
+This is not quite satisfying but is apparently the only choice in absence of firm analytic results.}